AFRICA ISLAMIC ECONOMIC FORUM – AIEF 2020

 - Practices of translating policies into workable documents.

 - Debates on identifying the need for economic diversification in Africa.

 - The identification of concrete interventions and solutions, which will promote Halal trade and investment in Africa and attract FDI.

-A Declaration to be known as the Abuja Declaration on Halal Economy is expected to be issued at the end of the Forum, which would among other things, call upon governments, the private sector, civil society, and international organizations to adopt the stated declarations in an effort to construct the Halal economy as an alternative paradigm of economic development in Africa.
+Declaration to be known as the Declaration on Halal Economy is expected to be issued at the end of the Forum, which would among other things, call upon governments, the private sector, civil society, and international organizations to adopt the stated declarations in an effort to construct the Halal economy as an alternative paradigm of economic development in Africa.
 Additionally, a summary report of the Forum would propose a plan of action to be conducted with the support of the Islamic Development Bank and relevant International agencies, as well as the establishment of an institutional mechanism to coordinate the construction of a solid basis for enhancing the potential of Halal economy and to facilitate concerted policy actions both across and within countries in Africa.